German auxiliary cruiser Thor: Commerce raiding

 force the Allies into considerable counter-measures, divert ships and aircraft and inflict considerable attrition on merchant ships through sinking or capture.
 The Seekriegsleitung (Naval War Staff) used the experience of the First World War to convert ships into disguised auxiliary cruisers, with fairly heavy gun- and torpedo-armament and from 1942 radar.
 High cruising speeds of 14–18 kn and long endurance were necessary.
 SKL planned to use wireless to direct raiders to different areas and to give a running commentary on circumstances by passing on wireless intelligence.

 SKL strategy was to tie down and disrupt Allied sea operations, rather than obtain a high number of sinkings at the risk of the loss of raiders.
-Ship captains were directed to make surprise appearances, to force the Allies into diverting many ships for trade protection.
+Ship captains were directed to make surprise appearances, to force the Allies to divert many ships for trade protection.
 Tankers and supply ships were to fuel, provision and supply the raiders by exploiting the inability of the Admiralty to maintain a continuous watch over the oceans.
 Merchant ships, were to be taken silently by preventing them from sending distress signals.
 Raiders were to transfer captured merchant crews to the supply ships.

 Each ship would need a crew of 284 men, six 150 mm-guns, four 20 mm anti-aircraft guns, four torpedo tubes, provision for 400 mines, two seaplanes and some ships carried a light, fast E-boat for mining harbour entrances and surprise night attacks against merchant ships.
-The ships needed to be at sea for a year on cruises of 40000 nmi.
-The first raider was to sail in November 1939 but it took until 31 March 1940 before it sailed and July before the first wave had departed.
+The ships needed to be at sea for yearlong cruises of 40000 nmi.
+The first raider was to sail in November 1939 but it took until 31 March 1940 before it sailed and July before the first wave had completed their departures.
 By March 1941 the seven raiders in action had sunk or taken 80 ships of 494,291 gross register tons (GRT).